syncfusion-content/install-docs/Common/Essential-Studio/Source-Code.md

 ## Overview

 After 9.4.0.62, Essential Studio Source has been removed from the product setup.
 To access the source code, install the Essential Studio Source Code Add-on Setup.
-You can access the Essential Studio Source Code Add-on Setup fromthe dashboard.
+You can access the Essential Studio Source Code Add-on Setup from the dashboard.
 You can also access it from the Product Downloads and Keys page using your support account in Direct-Trac.

 ## Step-by-Step Installation

 The following steps show how you can install the Essential Studio Source Code Add-on Setup.

-1. Double-click the Syncfusion Essential Studio Sourcecode add-on installer setup file.
+1. Double-click the Syncfusion Essential Studio Source code add-on installer setup file.
 The Syncfusion Essential Studio Source Installer Wizard opens.

    ![](Source-code_images/Step-by-Step-Installation_img1.png)